seanrmeyer/twitter-decahose-pyspark/README.md

 ## U-M Great Lakes HPC
 Twitter data already resides in a directory on Cavium.
-Log in to Cavium to get started.
+Log in to Great Lakes to get started.

-SSH to `uniqname@greatlakes.arc-ts.umich.edu` `Port 22` using a SSH client (e.g. PuTTY on Windows) and login using your Cavium account and two-factor authentication.
+SSH to `uniqname@greatlakes.arc-ts.umich.edu` `Port 22` using a SSH client (e.g. PuTTY on Windows) and login using your uniqname and kerberos password and two-factor authentication.

 ## PySpark Interactive Shell
 The interactive shell is analogous to a python console.
 The following command starts up the interactive shell for PySpark with default settings in the `default` queue.